 The Performance Review Committee reviews the Secretariat employee compensation and bonus, including those of the Secretary General, based on the Secretary General's proposal, which uses similar non-profit organizations as a benchmark.
-The Committee takes into consideration the chapter's financial position, Regulation Committee The Regulation Committee focused on the election of directors in 2022, based on the chapter bylaws revised in the previous fiscal year.
-For the elections, new candidates who are chapter members recommended by other chapter members stood in the election.
+The Committee takes into consideration the chapter's financial position, employee's entitlement balance, employee work performance, etc., and submits a proposal to the Board of Directors.
+The Committee also selects chapter members and CoVs to whom awards should be given and makes proposals to the Board of Directors.